dflock/duncanlock.net/content/posts/tech/what-would-a-unix-music-collection-look-like.rst

 - Classical music?
 Does this really help with their actual issues?
 - Would this give you anything that regular people might actually care about?
 - Is there an existing standard for external metadata?
 External replaygain data?
 - Which metadata file format to use - YAML?
 JSON?
+CSV?
-- Would a read-only FUSE (that stitches the metadata & music back together) filesystem be a pre-requisite for a player to work well using this system?
+- Would a read-only FUSE filesystem (that stitches the metadata & music back together) be a pre-requisite for an existing player to work well using this system?
 - Discuss why the UNIX way of thinking about things is powerful
 - Good collection of existing tools that can generate metadata and dump to a file?